 A roadmap helps you to find your way from your current to your goal status.

-A digital product roadmap is a plan that summarizes the vision, direction, priorities and progress of a product.
+A digital product roadmap is a plan that summarizes the vision, direction, priorities, and progress of a product.
 Sure, today no one needs to write this down by hand.
 There exist a lot of tools to create digital product roadmaps.
-At the end of this article you’ll find a list with digitla product roadmap tools.
+At the end of this article, you’ll find a list of digital product roadmap tools.

-A Digital Product Roadmap is tool to plan the implementation of features in a product step-by-step.
+A Digital Product Roadmap is a tool to plan the implementation of features in a product step-by-step.

 Depending on the company’s circumstances, the product roadmap can span from 3 months to 2 years.
 But the roadmap is not a plan carved into stone.
 Product Roadmaps will also allow you to request and insert new functionalities or requirements and respond to changing customer wishes.

 Source: By Imaniuk – Own work, CC BY-SA 4.0

 Plan and prioritize your tasks for the next month or years

 Get stakeholders in alignment